|Jack Davis art created for TV Guide announcing|

 the Monkees debut

-When the TV comedy The Monkees premiered on NBC in 1966, the great Jack Davis was the artist hired to create the first illustrated images of the new musical comedians, for NBC promotion and for TV Guide advertising.
+When the comedy/music show The Monkees premiered on NBC in 1966, the great Jack Davis was the artist hired to create the first illustrated images of the new musical comedians for NBC promotion and for TV Guide advertising.
 When I had the pleasure of interviewing Jack several years ago at the Brooklyn Comics Festival about his career, and knowing that he had drawn The Monkees on a few occasions, I privately asked him if he was a fan of their music.
 "Nope".
 I then asked him if he was a fan of the Beatles, "Not particularly".
 No matter, Jack's early depictions of the Monkees are the first and still the definitive caricatures of the singing, comedic foursome.

 |Created by Jack Davis in 1966 to announce the debut of the Monkees, |